Skip to Content

 The quickest and easiest way to get to Rivington Pike is to drive there yourself.
 In terms of directions to Rivington Pike, simply follow Rivington Lane and at the end of the road, you’ll arrive at Rivington Hall Barn.

 It’s possible to get to Rivington Pike using public transport.
 You can get a train to Blackrod from Manchester and then a bus (#915) to Rivington and Blackrod High School.
 From there, you’re looking at an approx. 2.2km walk to get to Rivington Hall Barn.
-Feel free to check the train times and prices here.
 We recommend using Trainline and Google Maps to help plan your journey.

 Despite public transport being an option, we recommend driving (if that’s possible) as it’s much less time-consuming.
 Indeed, depending on where you’re travelling from in the UK, getting to Rivington by public transport may be a slow and tedious journey.